 IT IS A WELL KNOWN FACT that the human body is composed of 70% water.
 Plasma alone is 92% water and makes up 55% of the total blood volume, while the Earth is covered in 71% water.
 Dr. Masaru Emoto discovered the effects of water quality, words, music and images on the crystallization patterns of freezing water samples.
 For instance, applying positive words such as love or ‘arigato’ produced the most beautiful crystalline patterns, whereas negative expressions such as ‘you disgust me’ or ‘hate’ produced distorted forms or none at all.
-The same effect was observed with clean, pristine waters vs. water from polluted sources – very much reflecting the state each was in.
+The same effect was observed with clean, pristine waters compared to water from polluted sources — very much reflecting the state each was in.

-Quantum Mechanics has shown us that we are vibrating beings.
-All our cells are in constant motion and resonate much like strings of a musical instrument, which is the basis of Hado.
+Quantum Mechanics has shown that we are vibrating beings.
+All of our cells are in constant motion and resonate much like strings of a musical instrument, which is the basis of Hado.
 As explained by Dr. Emoto:

 Hado literally means ‘wave’ and ‘move’.
 It is the intrinsic vibrational pattern at the atomic level in all matter.
 It is the smallest unit of energy and its basis is the energy of human consciousness.
 The theory of Hado postulates that since all phenomena is at heart resonating energy, by changing the vibration we change the substance.
 Conventional science in general still does not support this notion, yet quantum physics and in particular the ‘observer effect’ (of Heisenberg’s uncertainty principle) clearly suggests we do alter our environment.